How to Overcome Supply Chain Challenges in Aerospace & Defense

 Artificial Intelligence (AI) and Real-Time Data

-In an era where decisions need to be made rapidly, AI emerges as a game-changer.
+In an era where decisions need to be made rapidly, AI is transforming the way supply chain managers operate.

 • Predictive Maintenance: AI can predict when a part might fail or when maintenance is due, ensuring the aerospace and defense supply stays uninterrupted and operations are cost-effective.